 Unwanted textbooks?
 Why not upcycle with the textbook rescue scheme.
 Donations may be added to stock for use by future cohorts or we will distribute them for FREE to next year's students.

 You can use the campus and health libraries free of charge for reference purposes.
 If you wish to borrow, we offer free annual alumni membership; it enables you to borrow up to 4 items at a time, excluding short loan items and membership must be renewed annually.
-Please ask at the library service counter for details, phone +44 (0)1782 734159 or email email@example.com.
+Please ask at the library service counter for details, phone +44 (0)1782 734159 or email firstname.lastname@example.org.
+Please be aware that new membership applications can only be processed on weekdays between 9am and 5pm.

 Google Scholar indexes nearly all published academic material and open access articles, which are made freely available by the likes of academic publishers, research organisations, universities or professional societies.
 Open access articles are often uploaded to academic and subject repositories under Creative Commons licenses, which allows their use in non-commercial study and research.
 You can improve your Google Scholar search by refining it with advanced search options e.g. date range and title search etc.. use the three line menu bar option in the top left hand corner to access the advanced search.
 Then from your search results look for articles with PDF or HTML links on the right hand side to access the full text.